Most sports leagues pause with second day of protests, some more unified than others

 “The people that own the franchises, the sponsors, the people involved at the league level, they can literally pick up the phone and call the governor, and the governor will pick up the phone,” Edwards said.
 “There’s a tremendous amount that can be done to leverage sports for social change.
 We can use sports to leverage change here to stop the killing.”

 The NBA held a Thursday afternoon meeting between players, the governors for the 13 teams remaining at Disney, National Basketball Players Association representatives and league officials to discuss next steps.
-Legendary Chicago Bulls player Michael Jordan, now the Charlotte Hornets governor and the NBA’s labor relations committee chairman, participated in the meeting.
+Legendary Chicago Bulls player Michael Jordan, now the Charlotte Hornets chairman and the NBA’s labor relations committee chairman, participated in the meeting.
 Jordan is the NBA’s only Black majority owner.

 After the brief flirtation with an abrupt end to the bubble, life returned to some semblance of normal Thursday, with Los Angeles Clippers star Kawhi Leonard puttering around on a golf cart and Toronto Raptors Coach Nick Nurse going for an afternoon jog.